 Rattlesnake Ledge – This is a 4-mile round trip hike with an elevation gain of 1160 foot and offers spectacular view of Snoqualmie Valley, Rattlesnake lake below and distant view of the Mount Si.
 This hike could be easily done in half day.
 There are no Rattlesnake at this place, just the name.

-Franklin Falls – This is an easy hike of less than 2 miles round trip with view of water falls.
+Franklin Falls – Franklin Falls is famous easy and short hike less than 2 miles round trip with view of water falls.
+Hike to Frozen Franklin Falls is famous and popular thing to do in Winter snow.

 Explore thousands of hiking trails and find the current trail conditions on the Washington Trail Association website.